 Pros of jumbo loans

-- This may be the only way for some borrowers to gain homeownership in areas with extremely high home values
+- Often the only option in areas with high home values

 Cons of jumbo loans

 - Higher credit score requirement, often a minimum of 700

 - Higher down payment requirement, often 10% to 20%

 Who are jumbo loans best for?